saarasat/mariokart-stats/documentation/User manual.md

 ### 2.1 Adding new players:

 Firstly, create a player: https://mario-kart-stats.herokuapp.com/players.
-Player can be you or all people in the group playing the game.
+You can add only yourself or all of your group playing.

 For each player you need to specify a unique player handle, define two favorite tracks for the player and the favorite character they like to play with.